Kodluyoruz-NodeJs-Bootcamp/week3-masutay/README.md

 }
 ```

-2. Add secret key and port info  to env information in to .env file as you see below
+2. Create .env file Add secret key and port info  to env information into .env file as you see below

 ```env